Xetadot/sign_lang_to_text/README.md

 This repository contains the source code and resources for a Sign Language Recognition System.
 The aim of this project is to develop a computer vision system that can recognize and interpret sign language gestures in real-time, specifically American Sign Language (ASL).
 Each gesture is stored as a `.csv` file inside the `gesture_data` folder.

 # Requirements / Installation
-In order for this model to function, make sure you have Python 3.7+ installed and set up a virtual environment.
+In order for this model to function, make sure you have **Python 3.7**+ installed and set up a virtual environment.
 ```
 python -m venv myenv
 myenv/Scripts/activate